golang/dep/FAQ.md

 ## When should I use `constraint`, `override`, `required`, or `ignored` in `Gopkg.toml`?

 * Use `constraint` to constrain a [direct dependency](#what-is-a-direct-or-transitive-dependency) to a specific branch, version range, revision, or specify an alternate source such as a fork.
 * Use `override` to constrain a [transitive dependency](#what-is-a-direct-or-transitive-dependency).
-See [How do I constrain a transitive dependency's version?](#how-do-i-constrain-a-transitive-dependencys-version) for more details on how overrides differ from dependencies.
+See [How do I constrain a transitive dependency's version?](#how-do-i-constrain-a-transitive-dependencys-version) for more details on how overrides differ from constraints.
 Overrides should be used cautiously, sparingly, and temporarily.
 * Use `required` to explicitly add a dependency that is not imported directly or transitively, for example a development package used for code generation.
 * Use `ignored` to ignore a package and any of that package's unique dependencies.